folkehelseinstituttet/Fhi.Frontend.NgComponents/CONTRIBUTING.md

 # How to contribute

-So you're thinking about contributing to Fhi.FrontendBibliotek?
+So you're thinking about contributing to Fhi.Frontend.NgComponents?
 Great!
-Maintaining and enhancing Fhi.FrontendBibliotek is a big job, so **the community's help is really appreciated.**
+Maintaining and enhancing Fhi.Frontend.NgComponents is a big job, so **the community's help is really appreciated.**

 Helping out isn't just writing code, it also includes submitting issues, helping confirm issues and improving the documentation.